Rodrigo-Hr25/IHC/stage2_requirements/c_stage_2_requirement_definition.md

 Finally, he found the product that he was looking for and he concluded his purchase, selecting the most convenient payment method for him at the moment.

-## Scenario 2: Rita has to manage the stock

-Rita is a dedicated student committee member responsible for managing the stock of merchandise of the LEI course.

-One day, Rita receives multiple messages from students asking about the availability of hoodies.
-She checks the DETI merch website and realizes that the stock information has not been updated, leading to confusion among buyers.
-Some students have even placed orders for items that are already out of stock.

-To fix this, Rita accesses the stock management panel on the website.
-She updates the stock levels and marks certain products as “out of stock” to prevent further issues.
-She also contacts the supplier to reorder more hoodies based on the current demand.

-Thanks to the updated stock system, students now have real-time availability information, preventing unnecessary frustration.